JefferyLim/ec513_final_project/docs/milestones/milestone3.md

 After reviewing the microarchitecture and traces, we ultimately were unable to do any type of speculative execution, causing any microarchitectural leaks of privilege data.

 Ultimately, this is a single issue design.
 We find out if we've mispredicted a branch one cycle into the calculator pipeline, and thus, a memory request will be unable to send data out.
-Note, we know that the instruction cache is able to speculatively fetch, but we did not include it in our list of traces.
+Note, we know that the instruction cache is able to speculatively fetch, but we did not include it in our list of traces.=

 ## Tracers